 - As the DART_Sketch is uploaded on the Arduino board, the system will work in AUTODETECT mode, meaning that

 - pushbuttons are automatically detected and set to control NOTE messages.

 - Potentiometers are automatically detected and set to control CC messages.

 - LEDs outputs are linked to pushbutton inputs, according to the input number (example: a button on input 3 controls a LED connected on output 3)

 - the AUTODETECT assigns a different MIDI message to each modifier, in order to avoid duplication and facilitate the immediate use of the newly created device.

-- the modifiers can also be directly attached to the arduino inputs, without using the MULTIPLEXER, as in the case of the DART_VECTOR in which only 3 multiplexers are used.
+- Modifiers (pots, buttons) can also be directly connected to the arduino inputs (Analog in 0-5), without using a MULTIPLEXER, as in the case of the DART_VECTOR in which only 3 multiplexers are used.

-The AUTODETECT mode is good for very basic projects but to have complete control over all the functions that the DART system provides, we will have to learn how to create our own custom presets, using the DART_EDITOR
+The AUTODETECT mode is good for very basic projects but to have complete control over all the config options that the DART system provides, we will have to learn how to create our own custom presets, using the Dart_Editor:

 take a look at the Dart_Editor basics guide.